NeuralEnsemble/python-neo/doc/source/core.rst

 Recommended attributes must be specified as keyword arguments, not positional arguments.

-.. note:: Note for developers: A glance at the underlying code reveals the implementation distinction between required and recommended attributes.
-Required attributes are set in :py:meth:`object.__new__`, while recommended attributes are set in :py:meth:`object.__init__`

 Finally, let's consider "additional arguments".
 These are the ones you define for your experiment::